-Voices Valiant Adult Choir will come together for a eight-week virtual choir experience this fall!
-Singers will participate in virtual choir rehearsals, sectionals, and short masterclasses from U-M guest speakers including Mark Stover and Jerry Blackstone.
+Voices Valiant Adult Choir will come together for a seven-week choir experience this fall!
+Singers will participate in choir rehearsals, sectionals, and short masterclasses from U-M guest speakers including Mark Stover and Jerry Blackstone.

 Conducted by Norma Freeman, the Voices Valiant Adult Choir is a vocal music ensemble at the University of Michigan for singers who desire musical experiences that benefit those interested in the mature voice, those belonging to the retired adult community, or those looking to discover a new interest later in life.
 This chorus is designed for seniors who love to sing, enjoy learning through music, enjoy the social community that music can provide, and want to improve their mental and physical health through music.
 Whether you have experience reading music and singing in a choir, or if this is your first choral experience, you will enjoy being a member of this unique group!